Ruibin-Liu/GPU-CpHMD-Docker/README.md

 sudo systemctl restart docker
 ```

-Change the content in /etc/docker/daemon.json as below:
+- Change the content in /etc/docker/daemon.json to:

 ```json
 {